Keeping Children Safe

 Ms Capon can offer support with a wide range of issues, including support with Food Bank, supporting families with secondary school application, signposting families to additional services and support groups as well as many more.

-This year's anti-bullying theme is 'Reach Out'.
+A recent anti-bullying theme was 'Reach Out'.
 Andy and the Odd Socks have created a song called 'Calling Out' which supports key messages for children about anti-bullying from the Anti-Bullying Alliance.
+They filmed the video at our school, please take a look.

 For more information about anti-bullying, please visit the following links: